 Basically, FreeSync Premium Pro makes HDR more viable in Windows.

 As you can see in the image above, there’s a lower latency between HDR rendering and the final stage since FreeSync Premium Pro eliminates one tone mapping process.

 Non-Gaming Purposes & Pricing

-There’s no optimal HDR color management for color spaces other than sRGB when it comes to the other Windows applications.
+There’s no optimal HDR color management system for color spaces other than sRGB when it comes to other Windows applications.

 NVIDIA G-SYNC Ultimate

 NVIDIA hasn’t revealed as much information as AMD regarding how their technology works, but it likely works on a similar principle.